lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 Step 5.
 Source detection, deblending, and measurement on your custom coadd
 ==========================================================================

-The following material corresponds to that contained in DP0.2 tutorial notebook 9b "Detect and Measure Sources in a Custom Coadded Image", rather than DP0.2 tutorial notebook 9a.
+The following material corresponds to (a subset of) that contained in DP0.2 tutorial notebook 9b "Detect and Measure Sources in a Custom Coadded Image", rather than DP0.2 tutorial notebook 9a.

 5.1.
 The ``QuantumGraph`` for detection, deblending, and measurement